-As scheduled, only one stormwater event was sampled at the Comal Spring system.
+Per the Work Group Report (EAHCP 2016), one stormwater event was sampled at the Comal Spring system.
 The laboratory analyses included Landa Park Golf Course IPMP constituents.
-SWCA sampled two locations: HCS210 and HCS260.
-SWCA collected five samples from each location during different phases of the storm hydrograph.
-One constituent, oxadiazon, was detected in the three samples collected from the downstream sample location during the rising limb of the storm hydrograph.
-The concentrations of oxadiazon detected were well below the chronic drinking water level of comparison of 0.49 μ g/L (EPA 2004).
-The detections are also below the toxicological endpoints for freshwater fish, freshwater invertebrates, estuarine fish, estuarine invertebrates, birds, and mammals (EPA 2004).
+SWCA sampled two locations: HCS210 and HCS240.
+SWCA collected five samples at each location during different phases of the storm hydrograph.
+No constituents were detected from the upstream sample location, HCS210.
+One constituent, Chlorothalonil, was detected in two samples collected from the downstream location, HCS240, during the rising limb of the storm hydrograph.
+A second constituent, Prodiamine, was detected in four samples collected from HCS240 during the rising limb and peak of the storm hydrograph.
+The detections were below the toxicological endpoints for freshwater fish, freshwater invertebrates, and vascular plants (EPA 2018).

-PDS testing conducted in both spring systems detected tetrachloroethene in all samples analyzed, except for samples from HSM410.
-TPH was detected in approximately half of the samples analyzed.
-A few other constituents were detected only sporadically.
-TCEQ has established acute and chronic surface water benchmarks for freshwater aquatic life.
-TCEQ has also established surface water quality standards for human consumption of water and fish.
-None of the concentrations detected exceeded TCEQ surface water benchmarks for aquatic life or standards for human consumption.
+PDS testing conducted in both spring systems detected tetrachloroethene at all sample locations except for the farthest upstream location in the San Marcos Spring complex, HSM410.
+TPH was detected in 26 of the 50 samples analyzed.
+TCEQ has established acute and chronic surface water benchmarks for freshwater aquatic life and contact recreation PCLs.
+None of the concentrations detected exceeded TCEQ surface water benchmarks for aquatic life or standards for contact recreation.

 POCIS testing was conducted six times during the year at HCS460 and HSM470.
-Of the 43 PPCP constituents analyzed, 14 were detected at both locations.
 No suitable regulatory standards are available to compare to POCIS results, but the data can be used as are a qualitative tool for evaluating the presence of trace concentrations of PPCP constituents.
+Of the 43 PPCP constituents evaluated, 11 constituents were detected in the Comal Springs River, while eight constituents were detected in the San Marcos River.
+However, some of the analytes detected were also detected in the Extraction Blank analyzed.